yrshaikh/Issue-Tracker/README.md

 # Issue-Tracker

 # Steps to run the project
-1. Clone or download the project.
+1. Download Visual Studio 2017 Community Edition
-2. Run `ng build`.
+2. Run the SQL scripts present in the Database project
-3. Run `dotnet run`, after this you should get a prompt such as this one - Now listening on: http://localhost:53175.
+3. Update the connection strings of your local database
-4. Open the given url on a browser.
+4. Run